azharlabs/papert-code/docs/cli/commands.md

 > /refactor:pure
 ```

-Qwen Code will then execute the multi-line prompt defined in your TOML file.
+Papert Code will then execute the multi-line prompt defined in your TOML file.

 ## Input Prompt Shortcuts